-- (1) The university shall dismiss formal Title IX complaints consisting of allegations that meet any of the following conditions: - (a) The alleged conduct would not constitute sexual harassment if proved. - (b) The alleged conduct did not occur in a university education program or activity. - (c) The alleged conduct did not involve actions against someone physically located in the United States. - (2) The university may dismiss formal Title IX complaints under any of the following conditions: - (a) The complainant formally requests in writing to withdraw the formal Title IX complaint. - (b) The academic staff member is no longer employed by the university. - (c) Specific circumstances prevent the university from gathering evidence sufficient to reach a determination on the allegations contained in the formal Title IX complaint. - (3) The university generally shall decide whether to dismiss a formal Title IX complaint within 30 days of receipt of the formal complaint, but the university may extend that timeline as necessary.
+- (a) The alleged conduct would not constitute Title IX misconduct if proved. - (b) The alleged conduct did not occur in a university education program or activity. - (c) The alleged conduct did not involve actions against someone physically located in the United States. - (2) The university may dismiss formal Title IX complaints under any of the following conditions: - (a) The complainant formally requests in writing to withdraw the formal Title IX complaint. - (b) The academic staff member is no longer employed by the university. - (c) Specific circumstances prevent the university from gathering evidence sufficient to reach a determination on the allegations contained in the formal Title IX complaint. - (3) The university generally shall decide whether to dismiss a formal Title IX complaint within 30 days of receipt of the formal complaint, but the university may extend that timeline as necessary.
 If a formal complaint is dismissed, the university shall provide notice of the dismissal and reasons therefore to the academic staff member and complainant in writing. - (4) Within 20 days of receipt of the notice of dismissal, the complainant or academic staff member may appeal the dismissal by filing a written appeal with the chancellor.
-The complainant or academic staff member may appeal on any of the following bases: - (a) Procedural irregularity that affected the outcome of the matter. - (b) New evidence that was not reasonably available at the time of the dismissal that could affect the outcome of the matter.

-- (c) The university employee making the dismissal decision had a conflict of interest or bias for the academic staff member or against the complainant, or against complainants generally, that affected the dismissal decision. - (5) The chancellor shall provide the academic staff member and complainant the opportunity to provide a written statement supporting or challenging the dismissal.
+The complainant or academic staff member may appeal on any of the following bases: - (a) Procedural irregularity that affected the outcome of the matter. - (b) New evidence that was not reasonably available at the time of the dismissal that could affect the outcome of the matter. - (c) The university employee making the dismissal decision had a conflict of interest or bias for the academic staff member or against the complainant, or against complainants generally, that affected the dismissal decision. - (5) The chancellor shall provide the academic staff member and complainant the opportunity to provide a written statement supporting or challenging the dismissal.
 The chancellor shall simultaneously issue a decision to the complainant and the academic staff member within 30 days of receipt of a written appeal.
-The chancellor's decision on the appeal of a dismissal shall be final. - (6) The dismissal of a formal Title IX Complaint does not preclude the university from otherwise pursuing discipline against the academic staff member under other administrative rules or university policies.
+The chancellor's decision on the appeal of a dismissal shall be final. - (6) The dismissal of a formal Title IX complaint does not preclude the university from otherwise pursuing discipline against the academic staff member under other administrative rules or university policies.